French (ROFR)

 Course may be repeated.

-Enrollment is limited to students with a major in French and Francophone Studies.
+Enrollment is limited to students with a program in French and Francophone Studies.